gicentre/elm-vega/docs/changeNotes.md

 - `mollweide` map projection (Vega 5.9).
 - `inLabels` for providing input element labels that may differ from their option values (Vega 5.9).

+## Bug Fixes

+- correct `tiFrame` output that was previously generating 'fame' output.

 ## Deprecations

 - `trContour` and its associated `cn` property functions are now deprecated in favour of `trIsocontour` (Vega 5.8)

 ## Other Changes

-- Additional tests to reflect new additions.
+- Additional tests and gallery examples to reflect new additions.
 - Internal refactoring of time unit handling.

 ---